understand the standard

 TEMPERAMENT: Intelligent, affectionate, showing no sign of aggression.

 Comment: The Löwchen as a breed is relatively easy to train and has a history as a circus performer, and are outgoing by nature, so may not stand still in the ring up to that age of 2 years..
-Aggression or nervousness are highly undesirable traits and should never be tolerated as this is a companion dog.
+Aggression or nervousness are highly undesirable traits and as such should never be considered as true breed type as this is a companion dog.

 HEAD AND SKULL: Short, fairly broad.
 Skull flat between the ears, head carried proud and high.
 Well-defined stop.
 Short, strong muzzle.

 Comment: The Lowchen head is the defining feature of the breed.
-Overall, it should be fairly broad with a strong, short foreface, which should never be snippy or chinless.
+Overall, it should be fairly broad with a strong, short foreface, which should never be snippy chinless or dropping away on a long down face.
 There should be a well-defined stop.
 The head should be fairly broad, but not overly so as coarse 'common' heads should be avoided.
 The length of the foreface from the stop to the tip of the nose should be shorter than the length from the stop to the occiput.
 Expression is of great importance, which should be gentle and appealing.
 The nose is to be fully pigmented black or brown according to coat colour.
 Liver and brown dogs to have as dark as possible liver nose.